-Bath salts- not to be confused with typical bathing salts, like epsom salt, used for relaxation and soaking- are synthetic drugs popularized in South Florida and other states among the nation.
-The substance is related to cathinone.
-Bath salts are stimulant drugs, and mirror similar effects to those as amphetamines, which are also stimulant drugs.
+Bath salts — not to be confused with typical bathing salts like epsom salt, used for soaking in the bathtub — are synthetic drugs popularized in South Florida and elsewhere in the U.S. The substance is related to cathinone.
+Bath salts are stimulant drugs, and mirror similar effects to those as amphetamines, which are also stimulants.
 The substance is derived from the khat plant, which is native to Asia, and is structurally similar to cathinone (found in methamphetamine).

-Because bath salts are synthesized, their chemical compositions are typically unstable, and may vary widely from batch to batch.
-The variance in their composition and synthesis makes it difficult to measure how much of certain elements found in the addictive substance- putting users who consume the product at risk for increased chances of overdose, or adverse side effects, which may incur permanent physical and psychological damage.
+Bath salts are ten times more potent than cocaine.
+However, because they are synthesized, their chemical compositions are typically unstable and may vary widely from batch to batch.
+The variation in their composition and synthesis makes it difficult to measure how much of certain elements found in bath salts — putting users at risk for overdose or adverse side effects, which may incur permanent physical and psychological damage.

-Bath salts were recently available in some convenience stores along with other synthetic drugs, like K2 and flakka, but enforcing drug regulations have made it illegal to do so.
-Bath salts are typically taken orally, snorted, or injected intravenously.
+Bath salts were recently available in some convenience stores along with other synthetic drugs, like K2 and flakka, but regulations have made it illegal to sell them.

-When users consume bath salts, their brains release a surge of dopamine, which is responsible for making us feel fulfilled, rewarded, and happy.
-Eventually with continued use, one’s natural ability to produce dopamine is compromised, and they no longer to feel rewarded, or happy in circumstances those with normally functioning dopamine neurotransmitters do.
-When this permanent brain damage happens, those addicted to bath salts chase the high to feel normal.
-Taking bath salts is no longer an endeavor of pleasure, but a necessary excursion to be able to function normally.[get-help]
+When you consume bath salts, your brain releases a surge of dopamine, which is responsible for making you feel fulfilled, rewarded, and happy.
+With continued use, your natural ability to produce dopamine is compromised, and you no longer feel rewarded, or happy in circumstances that would warrant those emotions.
+In this case, it’s necessary to take bath salts just to feel normal.

 Continued use and abuse of bath salts causes permanent damage to the brain’s neurotransmitters, and compromises its ability to produce dopamine.

-In addition to destroying dopamine neurotransmitters, bath salts also have adverse effects on healthy serotonin levels, which are responsible for helping us to manage our moods productively.
-Similarly to the gradual destruction of dopamine receptors, serotonin neurotransmitters are damaged in the same manner.
+In addition to destroying dopamine neurotransmitters, bath salts also have adverse effects on healthy serotonin levels, which are responsible for helping us to manage our moods.
+Bath salts damage serotonin neurotransmitters in much the same way as they do for dopamine.

-Akin to hallucinogens, bath salts cause its users to hallucinate, and may put them in mortal danger.
-Similar to its cousin, flakka, bath salts induce “excited delirium” which is the source of erratic behavior, undue aggressiveness, violence, and hallucinations.
+Bath salts cause its users to hallucinate, inducing “excited delirium,” as well as erratic behavior, undue aggressiveness, violence and hallucinations.
 Users with untreated bath salt disorders endanger themselves and those around them, because many are under the delusion their hallucinations are trying to hurt them.